Date: Thursday, February 28, 2013 Time: 7PM Where: Pemberton Library - Community Centre

 Whistler hotels typically charge for parking.
 We don't.
 And you get bigger rooms for your dollar.

-Our free Whistler shuttle bus runs daily from the Lodge to and from Whistler and Blackcomb mountains.
+Our complimentary shuttle bus runs daily from the Lodge to and from Whistler Blackcomb.